segunak/charlotte-third-places/docs/developer-notes.md

 * Read through [this](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=python-v2%2Cisolated-process%2Cnodejs-v4%2Cfunctionsv2&pivots=programming-language-python#http-auth) page for more details on how HTTP Azure Functions work.
 * Read through [this](https://learn.microsoft.com/en-us/azure/azure-functions/function-keys-how-to?tabs=azure-portal) page for details on how Azure Function keys work.
 * Read through [this](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-types-features-overview) to understand how Durable functions work.
 For any long running task (more than 3 minutes or so), you need to use a Durable Function.
 Default Azure Functions will time out.
+* To understand Task Hubs in Durable Functions <https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-task-hubs?tabs=csharp>
+* Azure Funtions timeout at 10 minutes, 30 minutes on the higher plans. <https://learn.microsoft.com/en-us/azure/azure-functions/functions-host-json#functiontimeout>.
+You can change this though, or you should be able to, by using a Durable Function and modifying settings in your `host.json`.

 ### Using Emulated Storage